10 Best Things To Do in Naples

 Pompeii, a unique destination

 It is true that the Neapolitan city can be seen in one or two days.
-However, talking about Naples and not referring to Pompeii is impossible, that's why you can't miss this architectural wonder on one of the excursions to Vesuvius and Pompeii from Naples.
+However, talking about Naples and not referring to Pompeii is impossible, so you can't miss this architectural wonder on one of the excursions to Vesuvius and Pompeii from Naples.

 Tips for your trip to Naples